hall-monitor

 What happens if Slack is down?

-hall-monitor queues events and retries with backoff.
-Once Slack recovers, queued updates post in order.
-You can also replay events manually from the dashboard via the API.
+hall-monitor queues events and retries with exponential backoffs.
+Once Slack recovers, queued updates post in order but you can also replay events manually from the dashboard.

 Stop losing context across tools